 Vitamin D and Your Immune System

-Since vitamin D plays such an important role in an optimally functioning immune system, research shows that adults with low D levels are more likely to report having a recent cold, cough, or upper-respiratory infection.
+Since vitamin D plays such an important role in an optimally functioning immune system, research shows that adults with low D levels are more likely to report having a recent cold or cough.

-Research shows Vitamin D plays a role in your body’s response to such compromised health conditions.
+Research shows Vitamin D plays a role in your body’s immune response.
 But how does this work?

 The process begins with vitamin D activating the white blood cells that are part of your body’s innate and adaptive immune response.
 These cells are located throughout the body, including those lining the upper and lower respiratory tract.
 Once these cells are activated, they’re able to fight off viruses and bacteria that can lead to such aforementioned health issues.

-While many factors play a role in developing respiratory infections, some research indicates daily or weekly vitamin D supplementation lowers the risk of acute respiratory infections.
+While many factors play a role in developing respiratory imbalances, some research indicates daily or weekly vitamin D supplementation supports respiratory health.
 The greatest prevention occurs in individuals very deficient in vitamin D.

-In addition to the innate and adaptive immune response activated when fighting off bacteria and viruses, new research suggests vitamin D deficiency can negatively impact existing autoimmune conditions.
+In addition to the innate and adaptive immune response activated when fighting off bacteria and viruses, new research suggests vitamin D deficiency can negatively impact heightened immune responses.

 Additional Benefits of VITAMIN D

 In its activated form, vitamin D supports numerous functions in your body.
 First, calcium and vitamin D go hand in hand.
 Vitamin D helps your body absorb calcium to build strong bones.
 Vitamin D also helps balance pH levels and can help reduce breakouts by regulating your skin’s oil production.
-Next, it’s been linked to improving mood and potentially helping to treat mood disorders.
+Next, it’s been linked to improving mood.

 Causes of Deficiency